thaboxan/spring_api/README.md

 ## Troubleshooting

-1. **Database Connection Issues**: Make sure PostgreSQL is running via Docker Compose
+1. **Database Connection Issues**: Ensure PostgreSQL container is running via Docker Compose
-2. **Port Already in Use**: Check if port 8080 or 5432 is already in use
+2. **Port Already in Use**: Check if port 8080 or 5432 is already in use by another application
-3. **Docker Issues**: Ensure Docker is running and you have sufficient permissions
+3. **Docker Issues**: Ensure Docker Desktop is running and you have sufficient permissions
+4. **Application Startup**: Verify Java 21 is properly installed and configured
+5. **Browser Access**: Clear browser cache if web interface doesn't load properly

 ## Next Steps